Men Will Talk About Feelings

-When you're listening to someone talk, you probably pipe in with a "yes" or "I see" every now and then.
+When you're listening to someone talk, you probably chime in with a "yes" or "I see" every now and then.
 It's your way of saying, "I'm listening."
 But some guys don't do this.
-Just because a man isn't saying anything doesn't mean he's not listening.
-He may prefer to listen quietly and think about what you're saying.
+Just because a man isn't saying anything doesn't mean they are not listening.
+They may prefer to listen quietly and think about what you're saying.

 Shared Activities Form Bonds

-Men strengthen their relationships primarily through shared activities more than by sharing thoughts or feelings.
+Men strengthen their relationships with their partners through doing things together, more than by sharing thoughts or feelings.
 For many men, activities like sports and sex make them feel closer to their partner.

 Men Need Time for Themselves

 While shared activities are important, men also need time for themselves.
-Whether your guy enjoys golf, gardening, or working out at the gym, encourage him to pursue his hobbies, while you make time for your own.
+Whether your guy enjoys golf, gardening, or working out at the gym, encourage them to pursue their hobbies, while you make time for your own.
 When both partners have space to nurture their individuality, they have more to give to each other.

 Men Learn From Their Fathers

-If you want to know how a man will act in a relationship, get to know his dad.
-Some say men learn about their relationship role by watching and listening to their fathers.
-How they are with each other and how the father relates to the mother can predict how a man will relate to his wife.
+If you want to know how a man will act in a relationship, get to know their dad.
+How they are with each other and how the father relates to their own partner can predict how a man will relate to their wife.

 Men Let Go Faster Than Women